What is STRICT mode for my database?

 ERROR 1364 (HY000): Field 'gift_requested' doesn't have a default value

-Happily, there’s a workaround for this issue.
-In your configure.php files, you can turn off the enforcement of strict rules.
+There’s a (temporary) workaround for this issue.
+In your configure.php files, you can turn off the use of MySQL strict mode, until you can upgrade your Zen Cart code and your database structure.

 DB_MYSQL_MODE will work in Zen Cart 1.5.5 and above.